eboulben/isep-rest-project/README.md

 - wapp which is a web application meant to communicate with rest, retrieve tweets from tweeter and display the results in web client.

-Both project use Gradle 2.1 to handle dependencies.
+Both projects use Gradle 2.1 to handle dependencies.

 rest is a spring-jersey project with hibernate as ORM.
 To start it correctly you have to copy the file rest.properties (rest/src/main/config) at whatever location you want,